AvanthikaMeenakshi/ably-react-financial-charts-demo/README.md

 Demo app to update financial chart in realtime using Ably pub/sub.
 To run this application, you will need [finnhub.io](https://finnhub.io/docs/api) and [Ably](https://ably.com/sign-up) API keys.
-Additionally, you need to clone and run the [backend-service](https://github.com/AvanthikaMeenakshi/ably-node-demo).
-The service's README provides detailed setup instructions.

 ## Installation and running